IbaiBuR/PgnStats/README.md

 To compile do the following:

-git clone the repository and from cmd cd to the folder where you cloned it and run make,or, if you are on using Windows, run the windows_compile.bat script.
+git clone the repository and from cmd cd to the folder where you cloned it and run make, or, if you are using Windows, run the windows_compile.bat script.